-My understanding is that you get to set the terms of business for your website.
+You get to set the terms of business for your website.
 One of those terms can require visitors to make a choice about cookies before browsing content.

-Sure, some will still reject cookies – but not as many as otherwise.
+Sure, some will still reject cookies—but not as many as otherwise.

-2. Do NOT include a 'Reject All' cookie option
+2. Do not include a 'Reject All' cookie option

 On this point the DPC is explicit.

 You do NOT have to include 'Reject All Cookies' in the default message that appears onload during a user's first visit.